thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 <figcaption>I just want to use Preact as much as I can.</figcaption>
 </figure>

-Since my pages don't include JS, I really just want a template rendering framework, like [hexo](https://hexo.io) or [hugo](https://gohugo.io) to render my site's HTML.
+Since my pages don't include JS, I really just want a templating framework, like [hexo](https://hexo.io) or [hugo](https://gohugo.io) to render my site's HTML.
-However, I want to write React components in JSX for reusable parts of my site (not EJS or `%`-style PHP templates), like the [post template](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/templates/post-template.js), [article previews](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/components/article-preview.js), and the [breadcrumb](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/components/breadcrumb.js).
+However, I want to write React components in JSX instead of EJS or `%`-style PHP templates.
+For example, I already had the [post template](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/templates/post-template.js), [article previews](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/components/article-preview.js), and the [breadcrumb](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/components/breadcrumb.js) written in React,.

 <figure>

 ```js
 {posts.map(post => ArticlePreview(post))}
 ```
-<figcaption>This is all I have to write for Article previews.
-No copy/pasting and updating and index per-post.</figcaption>
+<figcaption>This is all I write for Article previews on navigation pages.
+No copy/pasting and updating per-post.</figcaption>
 </figure>

-Using React as my templating engine makes it easy for when I want to write things like my [retirement calculator](/posts/money/early-retirement).
+Using React as my templating engine makes it easy for when I want to write JS for things like my [retirement calculator](/posts/money/early-retirement).
 I can just keep using React.

 # Back to the basics
 I needed to render my components to HTML using something like [preact-render-to-string](https://github.com/preactjs/preact-render-to-string).